OzKara/alumni-backend/README.md

 set DATABASE_PASS=your_password
 ```
 **Tip**: The commands provided are for the Windows command prompt.
 For macOS or Linux, adjust the commands to set environment variables specific to your platform.

+## API Documentation

+The API Documentation (with Swagger) can be found [here](https://alumni-web.azurewebsites.net/swagger-ui/index.html#/)

+Valid JWT token is required to access the endpoints.

 ## Maintainers